The-Duchess/CS350-Summer2015/assignment1.md

 **Section 2: Algorithm**
 > algorithm

->- input: an array of integers of size n
+>- input: an array of integers of size n, nums

 >- output: i and j for maximum d(i,j) <- |a[i] - a[j]| / |i-j|